sigp/lighthouse/book/src/help_vm_move.md

                                          information about your validator and so this flag should be used with caution.
                                          For Windows users, the log file permissions will be inherited from the parent folder.
+        --stdin-inputs                   If present, read all user inputs from stdin instead of tty.
     -V, --version                        Prints version information

 OPTIONS: